 OCCRI Faculty Research Assistant Kathie Dello, with assistance from IWW Cally Whitman, prepared a report for Oregon State University’s Institute for Water and Watersheds (IWW) entitled Water and Climate in the Pacific Northwest.
 8/2012.

-Climate Change Impact Assessment for Surface Transportation in the Pacific Northwest and Alaska, Oregon Transportation Research and Education Consortium/Washington State Dept. of Transportation.
+MacArthur, J., P. Mote, J. Ideker, M. Figliozzi, and M. Lee, 2012: Climate Change Impact Assessment for Surface Transportation in the Pacific Northwest and Alaska.
+Oregon Transp.
+Resrch and Ed.
+Consortium, OTREC-RR-12-01.

 Guidelines for constructing climate scenarios.
 Mote et al. 2011.
 EOS, Transactions.